ResSwitch &

 - Updated the documentation to use the same style as the web site.

-details about all display devices, their attributes and available display
+about all display devices, their attributes and available display modes

 - Addition of version infos to both exes included in the download.